brandkap/brandkap.github.io/README.md

 4. Install Node modules with `npm install`
 5. Build the Tailwind CSS assets with `npm run build`
 6. Run the Jekyll server with `bundle exec jekyll serve`

+For convenience, run `bin/run` to watch for both Tailwind changes and Jekyll changes.